Account

 Some policies, called declining limits policies, take the fees that an insurer pays your lawyer out of the total amount of coverage provided.
 These policies may have less expensive premiums, but may end up costing you more money if you are sued.

-Rocket Lawyer understands how important it is to go to a trusted provider for your insurance needs, which is why we have partnered with Simply Business.
-With Simply Business, you will be guided to the right insurance for what you need, quickly and easily.
+Rocket Lawyer understands how important it is to go to a trusted provider for your insurance needs, which is why we have partnered with Coverdash.
+With Coverdash, you will be guided to the right insurance for what you need, quickly and easily.

-If you have legal questions about your existing insurance policy, or would like an attorney to review your insurance needs, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+If you have legal questions about your existing insurance policy, or would like an attorney to review your insurance needs, reaching out to a Rocket Legal Pro™ is an easy and reliable way to get affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.